ezeoleaf/awesome-golang-repositories/README.md

 [go-parkhub-logger](https://github.com/parkhub/go-parkhub-logger): This package provides a singular interface to create logs as well as filtering them out based on level.
 It also provides two types of formatting json, pretty.
 This logger doesn't ship any logs.
 [pcisio-backend-demo](https://github.com/KeisukeYamashita/pcisio-backend-demo): 技術書展7 Pcisio バックエンド編 サンプル
 [logspout-logstash](https://github.com/looplab/logspout-logstash): A minimalistic adapter for github.com/gliderlabs/logspout to write to Logstash
 [toutf8](https://github.com/Teamwork/toutf8): Convert text to UTF-8
+[go-d3d](https://github.com/kirides/go-d3d): Implements some d3d11 and dxgi interfaces for use with e.g. IDXGIOutputDuplication